jonathan-laurent/AlphaZero.jl/docs/src/tutorial/connect_four.md

 ![Pons benchark](../assets/img/connect-four/pons-benchmark-results.png)

-As you can see, while our AlphaZero agent learns to make very few mistakes that could be detected by planning up to 14 moves ahead, it is still imperfect at making longer term strategical decisions.
-In particular, it does not learn significantly better overtures compared to the minmax baseline.[^4]
+As you can see, while our AlphaZero agent makes very few mistakes that could be detected by planning up to 14 moves ahead, it is still imperfect at making longer term strategical decisions and playing overtures.

-[^4]:
-    This also indicates that the heuristic we implemented for the minmax baseline is not too bad.

 ### You can do better!